insight-platform/Savant/docs/adapters.md

 - Unix domain sockets;
 - TCP sockets.

-Read more about 0MQ socket pairs on 0MQ [website](https://zeromq.org/socket-api/).
+Read more about ZeroMQ socket pairs on ZeroMQ [website](https://zeromq.org/socket-api/).

-You usually want using combinations, which are marked with Green color:
+You usually want to use combinations, which are marked with Green color:

 ![image](https://user-images.githubusercontent.com/15047882/228468880-878857cc-2262-498c-a647-51e669a45b4b.png)

 ### The Rule of Thumb

 1. Try to use the framework in **bind** mode, adapters in **connect** mode.
 Change only if it does not work for you.
 2. The part which delivers multiplexed stream is usually the **bind** type.
-The part which whants to work with a single (unmultiplexed) stream is usually the **connect** type.
+The part which wants to work with a single (unmultiplexed) stream is usually the **connect** type.

 ### PUB/SUB Explanation